DaniMzT/MyProjects_STM32NucleoF091/Train_FreeRTOS_STM32cube/README.md

 - Turn_Off
 - Emergency
 Tasks:
-- FSMcontrol (Moore's machine,output depends on the event).management of state, which is a parameter in many tasks. actions on entry/during/on exit as short as possible if can be delegated on tasks)
+- FSMcontrol (Moore's machine,output depends on the event).management of state, which is a parameter in many tasks. actions on entry/during/on exit as short as possible if can be delegated on tasks).
+Interrupts from on/off switches and emergency stop button preempt task FSMcontrol.
+These interrupts enable/disable some flags, which will be used to evaluate states.
 - Motor_Control (when motor available; otherwise, SW timer)
-- Read_Temperature
+- Read_Temperature (periodic)
 - Send_Arduino_SPI (depends on the state)
 - LEDs_control (depends on the state).It could be an on entry action of every state, but as it's common for the states I prefer to use it as a task